schnef/axolotl/README.md

 otherwise unavailable to get the secure connection established.
 First we will show how to get a session established when both peers are up and able to communicate.
-At one of the terminal windows type the command `:c' and make sure to follow the next few steps within one minute since pairing times out after one minute and you will end up with some weird error message.:
+At one of the terminal windows type the command `:c` and make sure to follow the next few steps within one minute since pairing times out after one minute and you will end up with some weird error message.: